NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Singularity Ammunition.md

 * * *

 Singularity ammunition seems to pull in the light around it, swirling along the surface in a misty pattern.
 An activated singularity arrow creates a strong gravitational force, centered on the creature hit.
-All creatures in a 10-foot emanation from the target must succeed at a DC 30 Fortitude check save or be pulled 5 feet closer to the target.
-The singularity then explodes, dealing 7d12 bludgeoning damage to the original target and all creatures in a 5-foot emanation (DC 28 Reflex check).
+All creatures in a @Template\[emanation|distance:10\] from the target must succeed at a DC 30 Fortitude check save or be pulled 5 feet closer to the target.
+The singularity then explodes, dealing 7d12 bludgeoning damage to the original target and all creatures in a @Template\[emanation|distance:5\] (DC 28 Reflex check).

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*